makyo/writing/work/important-people.md

 <!--
 :poems Axiom: When you arrive, / the whole world gets slow. / Sluggish, amber-colored air / mellows vibrant conversations. / Everyone stops, marvels, / turns eagerly toward you; / and there are no complaints / about warming our faces in the sun.

+Axiom blinks at Maddy, that brings him up short.
+"Is that foxes, or ME in particular?"
+You mow, "An Axiom poem.
+A poem for Axiom."
+Axiom says, "Rhr'A CRLWNAR SWEET."
+Axiom says, "Oop."
+Axiom says, "That's very sweet.
+Please someone push me over towards Maddy so I can wag at her in gratitude?"
+Lucy thinks Axiom accidentally lapsed into Welsh.
+Maddy was gonna guess Klingon o.o
+Axiom was 'hands one key off on the keyboard' language.
+Axiom snerks at Twopaw even as he wagpiffs Maddy.
+Maddy swish up at Axiom ^^
+Axiom whispers, "That was really very sweet, thank you." to you.
 -->

 ## Sparf